The Gist Of It – January 11, 2012

 Segment 7 – How in the hell do you injure yourself eating pancakes?
 Ask L.A.
 King forward Dustin Penner.

-This entry was posted in Podcast, Uncategorized on by .
+This entry was posted in Podcast, Uncategorized by Don.
+Bookmark the permalink.

 About Don